 After her children were born, Anu resigned from Boeing and started her own preschool and tutoring center.
 This enabled her to concentrate on laying a strong foundation for her children.
 She insists on a balanced approach, making sure her children are social, happy, healthy and caring human beings.

-Both her biological children tested into the top 2% of all children in the Seattle school district and are/have attended school with the Highly Capable Cohort (HCC, formerly known as APP) for gifted children.
+Both her biological children tested into the top 2% of all children in the Seattle school district and are/have attended school with the Highly Capable Cohort (HCC) for gifted children.

 Her children have succeeded in Seattle as well as during a 4-year term in the local school system in India.
 As a family, they very much respect and identify with diversity.
 And her children are confident and compassionate individuals who are not afraid to advocate for themselves and for others.
 They all volunteer together at local homeless shelters and in the slums of India.

-Her daughter has graduated from high school with 4.00 GPA in all her Honors, AP, IB, and Running Start (college dual enrollment) classes.
-She was awarded a National Merit scholarship and has been directly admitted straight from high school into the University of Washington’s Computer Science and Engineering Department.
+Her daughter graduated from high school with 4.00 GPA in all her Honors, AP, IB, and Running Start (college dual enrollment) classes.
+She was awarded a National Merit scholarship and was directly admitted straight from high school into the University of Washington’s Computer Engineering Department.
 She is attending the UW as an honors student.
-She is one of the youngest members of the exclusive, by invitation only, Google Code U and has been chosen to intern at the innovative UW UbiComp Lab.
-Math is her favorite subject, but she is also an avid reader and is working on two different novels.
+She was one of the youngest members of the exclusive, by invitation only, Google Code U and was chosen to intern at the innovative UW UbiComp Lab.
+She has subsequently interned at Sales Force, Amazon, Echodyne and Facebook!
+Math is her favorite subject, but she is also an avid reader and is authoring two different novels.

 Anu calls her daughter, “my medieval princess”, because her daughter enjoys fencing, archery, horseback riding, and various forms of martial arts.
 She is also a “nextgen” girl and served as president of her high school Robotics Team.

-Anu’s son is studying 10th grade Geometry as a 7th grader.
+As a 9th grader, Anu’s son is studying college level Calculus at school.
 Math is also his favorite subject.
 He enjoys swimming, soccer, martial arts, performing magic tricks and of course, computer gaming.
 He is “a little computer Geek” and the credit for setting up this website and the Robert Eaglestaff Middle School PTSA website goes to him (with a little help from his Dad).

 Two years after the birth of their first child, Anu and her husband adopted a little 4-year old girl with cerebral palsy and significant developmental delays.
-They taught her English, Phonics, Reading, Writing and Math to her highest potential and continue to support her in her studies, physical needs and in her life skills.
+They taught her English, phonics, reading, writing and math to her highest potential and continue to support her in her studies, physical needs and life skills.
 Recently, she competed in the Special Olympics and is the proud owner of several medals!

 Anu has extensive experience working with a variety of ability levels and many different learning styles from various ethnic and socioeconomic backgrounds.